plfa/plfa.github.io/src/plfa/part2/Bisimulation.lagda.md

 ~rename ρ (~let ~M ~N)  =  ~let (~rename ρ ~M) (~rename (ext ρ) ~N)
 ```
 The structure of the proof is similar to the structure of renaming itself:
-reconstruct each term with recursive invocation, extending the environment
+reconstruct each term with recursive invocation, extending the context
 where appropriate (in this case, only for the body of an abstraction).